-DIAG TEST: This diagnostic screen displays the initial register values configured by the factory, which is useful for noting factory settings prior to making any changes.
-It is also helpful for troubleshooting with Matheson customer service personnel.
+DIAG TEST: This diagnostic screen displays the current internal register values, which is useful for noting factory settings prior to making any changes.
+It is also helpful for troubleshooting with MATHESON customer service personnel.

 Select the DIAG TEST button from the MISC2 screen to view a list of select register values.
 Pressing the SCROLL button will cycle the display through the register screens.
 An example screen is shown at left.